cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/json_flags.md

 - `SEAT` A seat where the player can sit or sleep.
 - `SEATBELT` Helps prevent the player from being ejected from the vehicle during an accident.
 Can only be installed on a part with `BELTABLE` flag.
+- `SEAT_REQUIRES_BALANCE` The player may fall off once they run into something determined by a strength roll.
+TRAIT_DEFT and TRAIT_PROF_SKATER makes it harder to be thrown from vehicle.
 - `SECURITY`
 - `SHARP` Striking a monster with this part does cutting damage instead of bashing damage, and prevents stunning the monster.